 This paper proceeds as follows.
 First, we present several gaps present in the vote-buying literature.
-Second, we explain the basic concepts behind prospect theory, while providing more details about the direct implications for the clientelism and vote-buying literatures.
+Second, we explain the basic concepts behind prospect theory while providing more details about the direct implications for the clientelism and vote-buying literatures.
 Third, we present our experimental design.
 Fourth, we analyze the experimental data.
-Fifth, we conclude by readdressing our results and by discussing some of the limitations of our study as well as proposing some future avenues research.
+Fifth, we conclude by readdressing our results and discussing some of the limitations of our study as well as proposing some future avenues for research.

 II.
 Traditional Theories of Clientelism and Expected Utility Theory

-Neumann and Morgenstern (1947) introduced expected utility theory as one of the first theories of decision making under risk (McDermott 1998, p.
+Neumann and Morgenstern (1947) introduced expected utility theory as one of the first theories of decision-making under risk (McDermott 1998, p.
 15).
-As its core, the theory considers that the value of an outcome is equal to its payoff times its probability, and that agents choose the option with the highest weighted sum (Quattrone and Tversky 1988, Levy 1992a, p.
-173, Levy 1997, p.
-88, McDermott 1998, p.
+As its core, the theory considers that the value of an outcome is equal to its payoff times its probability, and that agents choose the option with the highest weighted sum (Quattrone & Tversky, 1988; Levy, 1992a, p.
+173; Levy, 1997, p.
+88; McDermott, 1998, p.
 15).
-Importantly, it is assumed that the carrier of utilities are levels of assets rather than gains and losses respect to a reference point (Levy 2003).
-Since expected utility theory was introduced, a specific set of behavioral assumptions has dominated political science (Levy 1997, p.
-87, McDermott 2004, p.
+Importantly, it is assumed that the carrier of utilities are levels of assets rather than gains and losses with respect to a reference point (Levy, 2003).
+Since expected utility theory was introduced, a specific set of behavioral assumptions has dominated political science (Levy, 1997, p.
+87; McDermott, 2004, p.
 289).

 We contest this traditional approach focused on absolute gains by shifting the attention to losses and context-dependent decision-making processes.
-In particular, we find it limiting that most research on clientelism focuses on absolute levels of wealth, while assuming that whether decision-makers (i.e., parties) are in a domain of gains or losses should not affect their attitudes toward risk.
-In simple, our paper proposes that clientelist parties process their electoral and economic gains and loses not in a vacuum, but considering how prior gains and losses affect their choices (Thaler and Johnson 1990, p.
+In particular, we find it limiting that most research on clientelism focuses on absolute levels of wealth while assuming that whether decision-makers (i.e., parties) are in a domain of gains or losses should not affect their attitudes toward risk.
+In simple, our paper proposes that clientelist parties process their electoral and economic gains and losses not in a vacuum but considering how prior gains and losses affect their choices (Thaler & Johnson, 1990, p.
 643).
-Thus, we suggest to consider prospect theory as an alternative framework to study vote buying, specifically, by incorporating a decision-maker’s risk propensity as it shifts in response to changes in the environment (McDermott 2004, p.
+Thus, we suggest considering prospect theory as an alternative framework to study vote buying, specifically by incorporating a decision-maker’s risk propensity as it shifts in response to changes in the environment (McDermott, 2004, p.
 292).

-This paper posits that a shift in focus is a valuable exercise because strategic behavior under risk has usually been modeled according to assumptions about expected-value calculations that are “unrealistic” (Aldrich and Lupia 2011, p.
+This paper posits that a shift in focus is a valuable exercise because strategic behavior under risk has usually been modeled according to assumptions about expected value calculations that are “unrealistic” (Aldrich & Lupia, 2011, p.
 124).
-Furthermore, a large body of experimental research finds that many behavioral expectations under risk do not comport with the assumptions present in classical decision-making theory (Battalio, Kagel, and Jiranyakul 1990, p.
-25, Mercer 2005, p.
+Furthermore, a large body of experimental research finds that many behavioral expectations under risk do not comport with the assumptions present in classical decision-making theory (Battalio, Kagel, & Jiranyakul, 1990, p.
+25; Mercer, 2005, p.
 1).
-As a matter of fact, Bernoulli—the forefather of expected utility theory (Schoemaker 1982)—was the first to notice that people would not always behave on the basis of the expected value of a game (McDermott 1998, pp. 15–16).
-From a decision-making standpoint, many find that the assumptions underlying classical theory of risky choice are “systematically violated” (Quattrone and Tversky 1988, p.
-719) and that both variance and semivariance ideas of risk have been shown to be “inconsistent“ with von Neumann axioms (March and Shapira 1987, p.
+As a matter of fact, Bernoulli—the forefather of expected utility theory (Schoemaker, 1982)—was the first to notice that people would not always behave according to the basis of the expected value of a game (McDermott, 1998, pp. 15–16).
+From a decision-making standpoint, many find that the assumptions underlying the classical theory of risky choice are “systematically violated” (Quattrone & Tversky, 1988, p.
+719) and that both variance and semivariance ideas of risk have been shown to be “inconsistent” with von Neumann axioms (March and Shapira 1987, p.
 1405).
 Furthermore, there seems to be a strong consensus that standard assumptions about strategic behavior under risk “continually failed empirically” (Vis 2011, p.
 335), while others find that experiments have shown that “actual behavior and decisions frequently deviate from the neoclassical predictions” (Fatas, Neugebauer, and Tamborero 2007, p.
 167).